Length: 4.7 miles with 715 feet of climb (2.8%)

 Paddle diagonally across the shallows to a shingly beach on the other side of the Hindburn river, then continue in the same direction for 20 yards, with trees on your left, to a wooden gate.
 Go through, then head up across the field towards Hole House farm.
 Go through a gate onto the farm access track, and follow this uphill through the farm, and continue up the drive to a road.
 Turn left along the road for a third of a mile to return to your starting point.

-Turn right at the footpath sign and follow a short track, which ends at a field gate.
+Turn right along the short track.
 Just before the gate, turn left and climb a stone stile over the wall, then follow the fence on your right to a footbridge.
 Cross this, then bear right across the field to a gate just to the left of the left-most building of Lower Houses farm.

 The gate leads onto a lane, across which you will be facing three wide gates and a kissing gate.
 Go through the second gate from the left (footpath sign) and follow the wall on your left to another gate.
 Now follow the field boundary on your right until you have gone through two more gates and crossed a stream.
 After the stream, turn left and follow the edge of some woodland down the field to its bottom corner, then cross a stone stile in the wall in front of you (right in the corner) into the woods.